-- 2.13 Offsite The geographical area that is beyond the site boundary. - 2.14 Onsite The geographical area that is within the site boundary. - 2.15 Assessment Actions Those actions taken during or after an emergency to obtain and process information which is necessary to make decisions to implement specific emergency procedures. - 2.16 Corrective Actions Those measures taken to correct and terminate an emergency. - 2.17 Protective Actions Those measures taken in anticipation of an emergency or after an emergency has occurred to protect health and safety of individuals and to prevent damage to property. - 2.18 Recovery Those actions taken after the emergency to restore the facility to its pre-emergency condition. - 2.19 Total Effective Dose Equivalent (TEDE) The sum of the effective dose equivalent (for external exposures) and the committed effective dose equivalent (for internal exposures). - 2.20 Shall and Should The word "shall" is used to denote a requirement; the word "should" denotes permission, neither a requirement nor a recommendation.
+- 2.13 Offsite The geographical area that is beyond the site boundary. - 2.14 Onsite The geographical area that is within the site boundary. - 2.15 Assessment Actions Those actions taken during or after an emergency to obtain and process information which is necessary to make decisions to implement specific emergency procedures. - 2.16 Corrective Actions Those measures taken to correct and terminate an emergency. - 2.17 Protective Actions Those measures taken in anticipation of an emergency or after an emergency has occurred to protect the health and safety of individuals and to prevent damage to property. - 2.18 Protective Action Guides Projected radiological dose or dose commitment values to individuals that warrant protective action following a release of radioactive material.
+Protective actions would be warranted provided the reduction in individual dose expected to be achieved by carrying out the protective action is not offset by excessive risks to individual safety in taking the protective action.
+The projected dose does not include the dose that has occurred prior to the assessment. - 2.19 Recovery Those actions taken after the emergency to restore the facility to its pre-emergency condition. - 2.20 Total Effective Dose Equivalent (TEDE) The sum of the effective dose equivalent (for external exposures) and the committed effective dose equivalent (for internal exposures). - 2.21 Shall Should, and May The word "shall" is used to denote a requirement; the word "should" denotes a recommendation, and the word "may" denotes permission, neither a requirement nor a recommendation.